 A vast majority of the population in India lacks formal access to credit financing.
 Lack of knowledge, formal papers and residing in remote locations are some of the reasons, these customers rely on an informal lending system to meet their requirements.
-In order to truly democratize credit to the real 'Bharat'
+In order to truly democratize credit to the real 'Bharat' market, in addition to the vast branch and agent network, the Company is focused on establishing technology backed processes.
+Our aim is to provide this segment of customers customised products that meet their specific needs, enabling them access to institutional credit.
 Our products have ticket sizes ranging from a budget amount of ₹ 30,000 in microfinance to ₹ 18 Lakhs housing and loan against property.
 This wide product range across the risk reward spectrum helps us to cater to diverse requirements.

-Small business owner

-'Kirana store' owner in Bahadurgarh, Haryana Required working capital for wholesale trading in nearby localities
+Small business owner 'Kirana store' owner in Bahadurgarh, Haryana Required working capital for wholesale trading in nearby localities

-Self-employed

-Trader of plywood in Dewas, Madhya Pradesh

-To buy a plot and construct a house
+Self-employed Trader of plywood in Dewas, Madhya Pradesh To buy a plot and construct a house

-Self-employed

-Electrical contractor in Kannur, Kerala

-To buy a house for self-occupation
+Self-employed Electrical contractor in Kannur, Kerala To buy a house for self-occupation

-Small business owner

-Tailoring business in Meerut, Uttar Pradesh
+Small business owner Tailoring business in Meerut, Uttar Pradesh